 Read the full review: Roberts Stream 94i

 The iStream 3 has been around since 2018 but remains one of the best internet radios we've tested.
-It's not short of listening options, either.
-In addition to the features of the Stream 94i, above, you get built-in access to Tidal, Amazon Prime Music and Deezer (providing you have subscriptions to them, of course).
+It's not short on listening options, either.
+In addition to the features of the Stream 94i, above, you get built-in access to Tidal, Amazon Prime Music and Deezer (providing you have subscriptions to these services, of course).
 So while it might look retro, it's very much a modern-day wireless.

 The Stream 94i is arguably better value and sounds a touch fuller, but some may prefer the looks of the Revival iStream 3.
 It's a hugely enjoyable listen at this price.

 Read the full review: Roberts Revival iStream 3

 If you're going to put the word 'Super' in the name, your product had better be something special.
 Thankfully the Revo SuperConnect is just that.
 You get the full suite of connectivity options, including wi-fi, Bluetooth aptX, and Spotify Connect, and it's easy to use, thanks to the clear OLED screen and large control dial.

 And the sound?
 Impressively weighty, with serious scale and authority and not a hint of harshness or brightness.
 At times it can be a little too weighty – that bass could do with being reined in a little.
 Nevertheless, it remains a great option for anyone on the hunt for the best internet radios.

 Read the full review: Revo SuperConnect